Pine Ridge Indian Reservation

 The Pine Ridge Indian Reservation (Wazí Aháŋhaŋ Oyáŋke), also called Pine Ridge Agency, is an Oglala Lakota Indian reservation located in the U.S. state of South Dakota, with a small portion extending into Nebraska.
 Originally included within the territory of the Great Sioux Reservation, Pine Ridge was created by the Act of March 2, 1889, 25 Stat.
 888. in the southwest corner of South Dakota on the Nebraska border.
-It consists of 3,468.85 mi2 of land area and is one of the largest reservations in the United States.
+It consists of 4353 mi2 of area and is one of the largest reservations in the United States.

 The reservation encompasses the entirety of Oglala Lakota County and Bennett County, the southern half of Jackson County, and a small section of Sheridan County added by Executive Order No. 2980 of February 20, 1904.
 Of the 3,142 counties in the United States, these are among the poorest.
 Only 84000 acre of land are suitable for agriculture.
 The 2000 census population of the reservation was 15,521.
 A 2009 study by Colorado State University and accepted by the United States Department of Housing and Urban Development has estimated the resident population to reach 28,787.

 Pine Ridge is the site of several events that mark milestones in the history between the Sioux of the area and the U.S. government.
 Stronghold Table, a mesa in what is today the Oglala-administered portion of Badlands National Park, was the location of the last of the Ghost Dances.
 U.S. authorities repressed this movement, eventually leading to the Wounded Knee Massacre on December 29, 1890.
 A mixed band of Miniconjou Lakota and Hunkpapa Sioux, led by Chief Spotted Elk, sought sanctuary at Pine Ridge after fleeing the Standing Rock Agency, where Sitting Bull had been killed during efforts to arrest him.
 The families were intercepted and attacked by a heavily armed detachment of the Seventh Cavalry, which killed many women and children as well as warriors.
 This was the last large engagement between U.S. forces and Native Americans and marked the end of the western frontier.